 Conversely, when acquiring other entities, Group companies are sometimes given sellers' warranties.
-For example, as part of the August 1, 2008 acquisition of the Italian company Intercond, an escrow account was set up in accordance with the purchase agreement to cover payments that may be due to Nexans in the event of a claim during the seller's warranty period (14 million euros held until December 31, 2012, 7 million euros at December 31, 2013, 1 million euros at December 31, 2014, 0.6 million euros at December 31, 2015 and at December 31, 2016).
+For example, as part of the August 1, 2008 acquisition of the Italian company Intercond, an escrow account was set up in accordance with the purchase agreement to cover payments that may be due to Nexans in the event of a claim during the seller's warranty period.
+The residual amount in the escrow account was not material at December 31, 2016 or 2017.

-When the Group acquired AmerCable on February 29, 2012 an escrow account was set up for similar purposes into which Nexans paid 21 million US dollars.
-At December 31, 2016 the residual amount in this escrow account was 5 million US dollars.
+When the Group acquired AmerCable on February 29, 2012, an escrow account was set up for similar purposes into which Nexans paid 21 million US dollars.
+At December 31, 2017, the residual amount in this escrow account was 5 million US dollars.